 Bringing home your first baby is one of the most intimidating, stressful things you'll ever do.
 If you're anything like me, you felt like you were in over your head and had no idea what to do about anything.
-Between the sleepless nights and the hormones and the significant life change, there were a ton of things that scared me as a new mom that, in the end and honestly, were and are no big deal.
+Between the sleepless nights and the hormones and the significant life change, there were a ton of things that scared me as a new mom that, in the end, were honestly no big deal.

 I had pretty intense postpartum depression and anxiety, so everything was a colossal struggle and everything was exceptionally scary.
 The first time I took my baby with me to the grocery store, I just knew he would contract some deadly disease or end up kidnapped or taken from me by the authorities as soon as someone realized I was new to this whole mom thing.
 Then, of course, there was the terrifying thought that I hadn't installed his carseat correctly and he would die in an inevitable car crash I would be powerless to avoid.
 In other words, motherhood isn't for the faint of heart.